 And of course it doesn't hurt that Haymarket is right in the middle of one of Boston's most interesting and historical areas.

 Haymarket is one of Boston's special places . . . a link with the distant past, but still going strong today.
-If you love exploring local street markets when you travel, you'll want to come here.
+If you love exploring local street markets when you travel, Haymarket is too good to miss!

 How can Haymarket's produce be so cheap?